 Los Angeles is as much a hub for cultural experiences as it is for entertainment and nightlife.
-L.A. boasts a multitude of museums and arts centers around the city, with more on the way like the upcoming Academy Museum of Motion Pictures later this year and the Lucas Museum of Narrative Art in 2020.
+L.A. boasts a multitude of museums and arts centers around the city, with more on the way like the upcoming Academy Museum of Motion Pictures and the Lucas Museum of Narrative Art.
 But can you have both a fun night out and experience culture at the same time?
 In Los Angeles, the answer is YES.

 Throughout the year, many institutions host evening programs that are open to the public: the Music Center’s Sleepless after-hours series recently presented Quinceañera Reimagined, a celebration of the rituals and symbols associated with this coming-of-age Latin tradition that went on until 3 a.m.; the GRAMMY Museum hosts 80-plus conversations and performances with music stars throughout the year; the Paley Center for Media hosts screenings and star-studded Q&As; and even though it's not necessarily a cultural center but a cultural landmark in its own right, the Andaz West Hollywood hotel, presenting its quarterly Salon art exhibit series showcasing works by local artists.